 I gave birth to my son in 1994 and though focused on child rearing was determined for his sake as well as mine to uncover our genetic makeup though I had no idea how.
 Eventually I registered my DNA through Family Tree DNA, which provided more distractions than answers.
 I didn’t have the time or finesse to pursue resulting genealogical matches.
 Then about a year ago I signed up for a new program called Family Finder and discovered Amy, a cousin, who happens to be a professional genealogist.
 She put my profile up at GedMatch which identified Valerie as my first cousin.
 Then we found another first cousin, Kathy.
 Valerie had been adopted but knew the name of her father who turned out to be my uncle.
 One of my father’s daughters kindly took a DNA test which after an excruciating wait revealed her to be my half-sister.
 Hallelujah!

 It occurs to me that dear old Ma effectively deprived us of the Beliveaus and Haleys as well.
 I might have been bilingual but she became entirely assimilated after moving west.
 Growing up, my sisters and I were isolated.
-Dad had one brother who lived on Vancouver Island hence there were no cousins, aside from an occasional visit.
-We moved nearly every two years, in and around Winnipeg until I was ten, then spent two years in the Kooteneys because the Plymouth station wagon broke down at the top of Rogers Pass and Dad had to get a job in order to pay the motel room and wound up working on the Duncan dam as a welder.
+Dad had one brother who lived on Vancouver Island hence there were no cousins around, aside from an occasional visit.
+We moved nearly every year or two, in and around Winnipeg until I was ten, then spent time in the Kooteneys because the Plymouth station wagon broke down at the top of Rogers Pass and Dad had to get a job in order to pay the motel room bill and wound up working on the Duncan dam as a welder.
 We finally settled in the Fraser Valley when I was twelve.

 My parents were miserable together.
 I will spare you the gory details but our home life was harrowing, rife with neglect and abuse.
 My parents did not belong together, could not provide their children with stability or security.